awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-windows-client.md

 1. Restart the client\.

-## Display Support<a name="windows-display-support"></a>
+## Display support<a name="windows-display-support"></a>

-Workspaces Value, Standard, Performance, Power, PowerPro, and GraphicsPro bundles support a maximum of four displays and a maximum resolution of 3840x2160 \(ultra\-high definition, or UHD\)\.
+WorkSpaces Value, Standard, Performance, Power, PowerPro, and GraphicsPro bundles support a maximum of four displays and a maximum resolution of 3840x2160 \(ultra\-high definition, or UHD\)\.
 The maximum supported resolution depends on the number of displays, as shown in the following table\.

 | Displays | Resolution |